 From food safety to chronic disease prevention and management to overall nutrition, Illinois Extension is committed to helping families across the state and beyond live the best versions of their lives.
 A variety of health and wellness programs and training opportunities are available for individuals, community groups, childcare providers, food service staff, and more.
 If you have a question, please reach out to one of our staff below to learn more.

-NEW - Feeding My Baby from Cradle to Table
+Feeding My Baby from Cradle to Table

 Osteoporosis Awareness & Prevention